Peter Petrelli (Milo Ventimiglia)

 - Why Couldn't You Be Different?: The White Sheep of the family who rebelled and became a nurse instead of a lawyer or politician.

 - Wide-Eyed Idealist: Much to the chagrin of his family.

 - Workaholic: By Season 4, Peter becomes extremely devoted to his job, ignoring his mother who's been telling him he works too much, and only takes powers that he would find useful at work such as speed or super strength.
 He even attempts to pull another double shift after getting off of one, but is dissuaded by his partner and told to go home instead.

 - You Are Grounded: What Arthur says after taking away Peter's powers.
-He shouldn't have done that, his kids have guns now.

 Nathan Petrelli (Adrian Pasdar)

 - Back from the Dead: Repeatedly!
 Honestly, two bullets and a sibling nuclear bomb didn't kill this guy.
-And he doesn't even have regeneration!

 - Characterization Marches On: He was a pretty big Jerkass in Season 1.
 He grew out of it, though he does have some jerkass tendencies occasionally.

 - The Chessmaster: He has his moments, with season one pretty much making him a Magnificent Bastard.